Defining a project description

 executable hs-blog-gen import: common-settings hs-source-dirs: app main-is: Main.hs build-depends: base , hs-blog ghc-options: -O

 We can write many executables descriptions.
-In this case we only need one.
+In this case, we only have one.

 Exercise: Add a new file: